 Fiction – paperback; Faber and Faber; 327 pages; 2003.

-Overall, I found Personality to be a disappointing story.
-It never really “grabbed” me and I lost interest before I’d even got a 1/4 way through it.
+Overall, I found Personality to be disappointing.
+It never really “grabbed” me and I lost interest before I’d even got a quarter way through it.

 The critics, however, seem to have loved it.